niftylab/niftylab.github.io/research.md

 ## Nifty Works

 We desire to make great chips in great ways.
-Here are three main topics we are focusing.
+Check the research topics we are currently focusing in the following paragraphs.

 ### Extreme Chips
 ![extreme](https://raw.githubusercontent.com/niftylab/niftylab.github.io/master/assets/img/research/extreme.png)